 Need a new form W-2 or never got one in the first place?
 You have two options: ask for a new one or contact the IRS.
 Ideally, you can start by talking to your employer and only raise the issue with the IRS if necessary.
 Here's how to get started and when to get the IRS involved.

 Ask For A W2

 If you had a form and lost it, you should be able to ask HR or your accounting office for a new one.
+Every employee should be able to access their pay records and W2.
 Providing a new one is simple, and they are legally obligated to provide it.
 While your employer may not charge you for your first copy, the rules disappear for a second or third copy.
 There's no statute preventing your employer from charging an administrative fee for providing a second copy.

 It's not the charitable thing to do, but they can.
 If you never received your W2 form and now have concerns that it was lost in the mail, wait to ask for a copy.
 Your employer has until the end of January to provide you with your W-2, so don't worry about not receiving yours until at least the end of the month.

 Keep in mind that the forms only have to be in the mail by the end of January.
 You may need to wait for it to be delivered.
 If it hasn't shown up, contact your employer through HR or accounting.
 In most cases, they'll send over a new one quickly to your address or via email.
 It's unlikely your employer chose to withhold it willingly.

 Often, failure to provide a W-2 form is the result of a clerical error.
 They might have skipped yours during printing, or a typo could have derailed it.
 Additionally, if you moved recently, HR may not have updated your new address in all its systems, so your W2 could be waiting for you at your old address.
 Check-in at the end of the month to find out what's going on.

 Click here to create your form W-2 in less than 2 min!